sgunyon/checker/README.md

 i'm new enough to programming that i knew what i wanted to do, but had to look up ways to do it. that is my general experience with most of my programming projects.

-i found myself rereading the gist for things i'd missed or overlooked. one example of that is the type operation documentation. toward the end it states that only the write module makes changes on fail. when initially creating the logic for read validation, i was only checking reads writes that succeeded. it wasn't until a at least my third read-through that i decided i needed to log all write attempts for read validation. at some point i considered only logging write attempts that happened when > 0 live nodes were available. i ended up just checking each read against every attempted write, which my have been too loose an interpretation. this my be a reflection of my reading comprehension, or how late in the evening i worked on this :)
+i found myself rereading the gist for things i'd missed or overlooked. one example of that is the type operation documentation. toward the end it states that only the write module (may) make changes on fail. when initially creating the logic for read validation, i was only checking against writes that succeeded. it wasn't until a at least my third read through that i decided i needed to log all write attempts for read validation. at some point i considered only logging write attempts that happened when > 0 live nodes were available. i ended up just checking each read against every attempted write, which might have been too loose an interpretation. this whole experience may be a reflection of my reading comprehension, or how late in the evening i worked on this :)

-overall i learned a lot doing this exercise. it was good practice for using classes to manage state, which i'm getting better at. it also provided an opportunity to work with regular expressions, which i rarely do.
+overall i learned a lot doing this exercise. it was good practice for using classes to manage state, which i'm getting better at. it also provided an opportunity to work with regular expressions, which was also fun.